CrafterLP2007/Alexa-SkillSystem/readme.md

 # Alexa Skill Manager Documentation

 This documentation provides an overview of the Alexa Skill Manager and describes how to use it with a sample skill.
 The sample skill is defined in a JSON file and includes attributes such as name, description, authors, version, commands, and a run file.
 The run file, written in CommonJS (CJS) format, contains two methods: onEnable and onDisable.
 Danger.
-This SkillSystem is only for [CyanCrafting Alexa](https://github.com/CyanCrafting-Projects)!
+This SkillSystem is only for [CyanCrafting-VoiceAssistant](https://github.com/CyanCrafting-Projects)!

 ## Skill Definition